enigma-io/boundless/UIText/spec.md

 #### Expected Interactions

 There are no expected user interactions.
-The component emits normal text and merely changes the presentation, so accessibility is not obstructed.
+The component emits normal text and merely changes the presentation; accessibility is not obstructed.

-#### Customization (via `props`)

-Any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes) is a valid prop for this element, e.g.

-- name
-- disabled
-- type
-- ...

-These core functionality `props` are handled separately and typechecked:
+#### Optional `props`

+- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-text` node

 - **className** `[String|Array<String>]`
   additional CSS classes to be added to the rendered element, the core hook is not replaced